SevenShepherd/SevenShepherd.github.io/_posts/2021-11-01-rational-discourse.markdown

 <!-- this righteous judgement is directed toward you.
 For those of you not doing this to others, you can all see the proper application of a righteous rebuke.
 This is my rebuke of the slanderer and the judgemental hypocrite. -->

+If you accuse someone of being judgemental and they have never personally attacked you, then you have become the very thing that you hate.
+[Here is some educational material.](https://youtube.com/shorts/DtVwpbNWwIo?feature=share) The Bible here isn't saying attack, berate, slander, or hurt someone in the verse below, it's saying to unhypocritically help other Chrstians, even if that means church discipline.

 > It isn’t my responsibility to judge outsiders, but **it certainly is your responsibility to [judge](https://youtube.com/shorts/DtVwpbNWwIo?feature=share) those inside the church who are sinning**.
 God will [judge](https://youtube.com/shorts/DtVwpbNWwIo?feature=share) those on the outside; but as the Scriptures say, **“You must remove the evil person from among you.”** 1 Cor.
 5:12-13 NLT